ClementBrigliano/gis_for_invest_tutorial/README.md

 # gis_for_invest_tutorial
-GIS for Invest Tutorial Series
+My repository where i followed the GIS for Invest Tutorial Series using QGIS.